-The thrill of slicing through powdery snow and racing past ice-covered pines draws skiers and snowboarders to the slopes every winter.
+Slicing through powdery snow and racing past ice-covered pines.
+It’s a thrill that draws skiers and snowboarders to the slopes every winter, but is skiing or snowboarding safe?

-Unfortunately, the speed and unpredictability of skiing and snowboarding land some winter sports enthusiasts in the emergency department.
+Unfortunately, this thrill lands some winter sports enthusiasts in the emergency department.

-“Knee injuries are most prevalent among skiers,” said Dr. Albert Cecchini, a Marshfield Clinic Health System orthopedic surgeon and sports medicine physician.
+“Knee injuries are most prevalent among skiers,” said Dr. Darren Corteen, a Marshfield Clinic Health System orthopedic surgeon and sports medicine physician.
 “It could be a sprain, torn ACL or other ligament tear.”

 Snowboarders are more likely to suffer upper extremity injuries like broken wrists.